ifmm87/test-cactus/README.md

 npm run start-load-balancer
 ```

-Finally; lauch the script which calls the load balancer every 1.5 secs
+Finally; launch the script which sends requests to the load balancer every 1.5 secs

 ```
 npm run requests